facu2279/simple_shell/README.md

 It can handle errors.
 It also handles the “end of file” condition (Ctrl+D).
 Handles the PATH.
-Handles the exit built-in, that exits the shell
+Handles the exit built-in, that exits the shell.
 Uses the env as a built-in, that prints the current environment.
 Handles Ctrl+C: the shell does not quit when the user inputs ^C Handles the builtin command cd (cd [directory], cd .. and cd).